Which Is Better Azure or AWS

 User-Friendly

 When it comes to user-friendliness, Amazon offers more configurations and features if one is willing to learn about the system.
-IT professionals lean more towards AWS because they claim it offers flexibility and more power, and supports several third-party integrations with customizations room.
+IT professionals lean more towards AWS because they claim it offers flexibility and more power and supports several third-party integrations with customization rooms.
 However, learning AWS is challenging.

 Azure is much easier for people who are familiar with Windows.
 It is easy to use because of the ubiquity of the Windows Platform.
 Hence, a Windows user doesn’t have to learn anything new.
 The integration of on-premises servers with the cloud is simple, and tools like Active Directory and AQL database work well within Azure.